Julie Stather gives an overview the development of Children Arbitration and how it eases the burden...

 - Resolving financial disputes

-Arbitration can decide issues such as where the child should live, how much time should be spent with each parent and other family members (including grandparents), schooling and the problems that arise when one parent wants to move with the children to another part of the the country.
-It does not apply to issues involving the safety of the child (ie issues with which the local authority could become involved) or issues involving foreign countries (ie moving the child abroad or taking them on holiday abroad).
+Arbitration can decide issues such as where the child should live, how much time should be spent with each parent and other family members (including grandparents), when and if holidays should be taken (both in the UK and abroad), schooling and the problems that arise when one parent wants to move with the children either here or elsewhere in the world (the scheme applies to most countries in the world- the arbitrator can advise you if your country is covered).
+It does not apply to issues involving the safety of the child (ie.. issues with which the local authority could become involved).

 One of the most attractive reasons for coming to One Crown Office Row is that our fees are transparent and fixed, compared with going to court, and your case will be heard more quickly and often with fewer hearings.
 The other thing that sets us apart is that we are friendly and approachable, and available to you at evenings and weekends to fit in with your schedule.